Chapter 20:

 I broke our family.

 I came back to parents who looked at me with hollow eyes.
-I tried to fix things, tried to help, signed up for Onlife, hoping to earn enough money to support the hospital bills.
+I was disowned by my own father.
+I tried to fix things, tried to help, so I signed up for Onlife, hoping to earn enough money to support the hospital bills.
 But even that backfired.
 My father hated everything related to Takayuki and the virtual world.
 He told me I was no longer his son.

 So I went in the inner circle.
-Worked.
-Fought.
-Survived.
+Where I worked, Fought, Survived.

 I haven’t seen my family in years.

-I sleep with guilt and wake with shame.
+I slept with guilt and woke up with shame.

 This is the moment I’ve buried for so long.